l-pio/mmwranging/README.md

 # mmwRanging
-A Python package for linear distance measurement using ultra-wideband (UWB) millimeter-wave (mmWave) radar, based on frequency modulated continuous wave (FMCW) technology.
-The package provides micrometer accuracy, and nanometer-level jitter at medium range (>1m).
-It is particularly suitable for use with 2pi-labs' 2piSENSE radar systems.
+ A Python package for distance measurement with ultra-wideband mmWave radar, based on FMCW technique.
+The package may provide micron accuracy and nanometer-level jitter at a medium range (> 1m).
+It is particularly suitable for use with 2pi-Labs's 2piSENSE radar systems.

 ## Citations
 If the provided code helps your research, please cite the following articles on which the package is based: